GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Eric S. Raymond*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts